Add Grid-aware Websites to an existing site with Cloudflare Workers

 Creating a new Cloudflare Workers project

-npm create cloudflare@latest -- grid-aware-worker
+npm create cloudflare@latest -- --template thegreenwebfoundation/gaw-cloudflare-template <DESTINATION_FOLDER_NAME>

+After the project is cloned, you can navigate to the destination folder.
 Your project will have a folder structure like this:

 grid-aware-worker/